-Chapter 0 Exercises: Fun with Integers
+Chapter 0 Exercises: Integer Fun and Unsolved Mathematical Questions

 In what follows, “write and implement” means that we suggest that you write the function in pseudocode first, and then implement your function.